Dorothy Awes Haaland: Early life and education

 Dorothy Awes was born in 1918 in Moorhead, Minnesota.
 She attended the University of Iowa College of Law and received her degree from there.
 In 1945, she moved to Alaska, when she was working for the Office of Price Administration.

 Career

-She was the first woman to be admitted to the Alaska Bar Association.
 In 1946, she started working in Cordova, Alaska as Justice of the Peace and a commissioner.
 She served in that position until 1948.
 She relocated to Anchorage, Alaska and ran a law firm from 1950 until 1955.
 That year, she served as a delegate at the Alaska Constitutional Convention, alongside Helen Fischer.

 In 1956, she married Ragnar Haaland.
 In 1957 she served one term in, and the final year of, the Alaska Territorial Legislature.
 She became assistant Alaska Attorney General in 1960.
 She retired in 1976.
 Haaland co-founded the National Organization for Women chapter in Anchorage.
 She served on the board of the Women's Resource Center and was president of St. Joan's International Alliance.